1. Do you have a tutorial on how to use the website?

 A: Bill information is obtained from the LegiScan API.
 We also periodically review individual states' websites and other available databases.

 A: Information is automatically updated through the LegiScan API.
-News stories related to individual bills are obtained from Google and Yahoo news feeds.

 A: This database contains a list of bills obtained through the LegiScan API.
 These potential new additions to the AEL Tracker are in holding to be approved and categorized or rejected by our student research team.
 Providing access to this database is a way to ensure that users can continue to search for energy-related bills from all 50 states and the District of Columbia without having to wait for bills to be added to the AEL Tracker database.
 To search for a specific bill, enter the bill’s number in the ‘filter’ box.
 To search more generally, enter a keyword into the filter box.
 If a long list of bills results, sort bills by using the grey toolbar to order the bill list in ascending or descending order by number, state, session, and date created.
 Results can also be sorted to display likely additions, as determined by use of a keywords filter and represented by a check mark in the ‘Likely’ column.